google/WebFundamentals/src/content/en/updates/2018/08/chrome-69-media-updates.md

 based on the [official bitstream specification].
 At this time, support is limited to "Main" [profile 0] and does not include encoding capabilities.
 The supported container is [ISO-BMFF (MP4)].
 See [From raw video to web ready] for a brief explanation of containers.
+To enable this feature use the
+#enable-av1-decoder flag.

 [Chromestatus Tracker](https://www.chromestatus.com/features/5729898442260480) &#124;
 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=838380)